majze/C-Sharp-Guide/README.md

 Just the basics in this one.
 Simple variable types, string concatenation, and writing to console.

 ### [Methods](https://github.com/majze/C-Sharp-Guide/tree/master/Methods)
 Covers methods outside Main() and passing variables between them.
-If statements as well as for and while loops are mentioned.
+If statements, for loops, and while loops are mentioned.
 Briefly shows different exceptions for the try catch block.

 ### [TicTacToe](https://github.com/majze/C-Sharp-Guide/tree/master/TicTacToe)
 Console game where 2 players compete to win.
-Uses 2D arrays to keep track of variables as well as some sloppy logic to check them.
+Uses a 2D array to keep track of variables as well as some sloppy logic to check them.

 ## Section 2 - Classes
 ### [Classes](https://github.com/majze/C-Sharp-Guide/tree/master/classes)